nikitavoloboev/data/work/remote-work.md

 - [Remote Year](https://www.remoteyear.com/) - Work and Travel Abroad Programs for Professionals.
 - [Ask HN: How do you deal with social isolation while working from home?
 (2020)](https://news.ycombinator.com/item?id=23722523)
 - [Ask HN: Should a remote employee’s salary be tied to their physical location?
 (2020)](https://news.ycombinator.com/item?id=23927974)
+- [Remote Workers](https://remoteworkers.dev/) - Hire from a global talent pool of remote workers.